TolgaBkm/HRPlanes/README.md

 If you make use of the HRPlanes dataset, please cite our [paper](https://dergipark.org.tr/tr/pub/ijeg/issue/77206/1107890).

+# Download The Weights

+The weights for YOLOv4 and Faster R-CNN are available [here](https://huggingface.co/TolgaBkm/HRPlanes_Weights).

 # Citation

 If you make use of the test dataset or weights, please cite our [paper](https://dergipark.org.tr/tr/pub/ijeg/issue/77206/1107890#article_cite).